ssoonmi/05-20-Lecture-Notes/W17D5/W17LOs.md

 ### Classes in Python

-* how to use the class keyword to define a class
+* How to use the class keyword to define a class
-* how to name classes
+* How to name classes
-* how to create instances from classes
+* How to create instances from classes
-* how to initialize classes with the "dunder method" `__init__()`
+* How to initialize classes with the dunder method `__init__()`
-* how to declare instance methods for a class
+* How to declare instance methods for a class
-* how to make string representations of classes using dunder methods
+* How to make string representations of classes using dunder methods
     * `__str__()` to generate a human-friendly string representing your class (`<Dog: Fido>`)
     * `__repr__()` to generate string equivalent of the python initializer call (`"Dog(name='Fido')"`)

-  BONUS: how to use the dunder class variable `__slots__` to reserve memory for instance variables
+  BONUS: How to use the dunder class variable `__slots__` to reserve memory for instance variables

 ### Inheritance in Python